Welcome to an awesome world where people of all races, ages, and socioeconomic levels are learning about the benefit of medical cannabis!

 – If the above recommendations do not help or if you have severe arthritis, inflammatory or autoimmune conditions, seizures or pain you can also try adding in CBD rich oil by capsule or oil by mouth.
 I recommend starting at an 18:1 ratio of CBD:THC, 25mg in the AM and 25mg in the PM for one week and then evaluate if helping.
 If relief is not achieved at that point we work with patients to either increase dose or lower the ratio to see if more THC in the mixture helps.
 For reference in certain clinical trials patients were dosed at 200mg-600mg of CBD per day, however most people could never afford that dose – point being there is a lot of room to dose CBD at without serious side effects.
 We also discuss adding THCa. ** An important caveat to add here is that when using oils or capsules you should also check with the manufacturer of the oil as to what their recommended dosage is as there can be variation in the concentrations of active ingredients, for example a few milliliters of one cannabis oil may not have the same amount of the active ingredient in it as another.

 We start patients low and go slow with increases.
-For patients inquiring about using CBD as a anti-seizure medication most literature has dosage at around 200-400mg per day in ADULTS.
+For patients inquiring about using CBD as a anti-seizure medication should look at the latest peer reviewed papers regarding epilepsy and cannabis, common doses are wide ranging.
+We have many posted in the research paper section here.
 We advise looking for the latest clinical trials for what the latest effective dosages seem to be and will update as they are released.

 For patients wishing to use cannabis as an adjuvant to their cancer treatment we discuss with patients how much oil they should eat depending on their history of cannabis use and what goals should be.